 You can contact our Group Bookings department on 01904 687633 for further information (Monday – Friday).

 Prices depend on the length of the workshop, there is no minimum number of pupils required.
 Workshops are for a maximum of 30 pupils.

 1 hour workshop – £60

 2 hour workshop – £80 (prices vary during Special Weeks, see below)

 Actor Led workshops – prices vary.

-We require a minimum of 48 hours notice for cancellation of sessions for payment to be refunded.
+We require a minimum of two full working days’ notice of cancellations for sessions not to be charged in full.